cggillotti/rpgmaker-mz-spell-check/README.md

 It will write out the lines and run a spellchecker against the words found, and will highlight things that might be wrong.
 There is a file called ignore.json under /config so you can put in words to ignore for spellcheck (like names).

+## Requirements
+Built and tested with npm 8.3.1 and node 16.14, YMMV with other builds.

 ## Usage
 To get started